 Lincoln Land Community College Foundation

 Join LLCC President Dr. Charlotte Warren on May 2, 2020 for the 14th edition of the LLCC Foundation Gala!
-As in past years, this celebration promises to be a beautiful affair, highlighting our students and programs, with all proceeds benefitting learning initiatives at the college.
+A Mad Hatter’s Gala promises to be a picturesque affair, highlighting our students and programs, with all proceeds benefitting learning initiatives at the college.
 Premier sponsor is United Community Bank.

 Drs.
 Raymond and Ann Pearson Master Teacher Award